moth-quantum/quantum-audio/README.md

 If you use this code or find it useful in your research, please consider citing:
 > Moth Quantum.
 (2024).
 Quantum Audio (v0.1.0).
 Zenodo. https://doi.org/10.5281/zenodo.14012135
 ---
+## 📧 Contact

+We're here to help!
+If you have any questions or need further assistance, please feel free reach out to our team using the support options provided below:

+- **General Questions**: Ask on [Stack Overflow](https://stackoverflow.com/tags/quantumaudio/) using the `quantumaudio` tag.
+- **Direct Contact**: For private or specific issues, reach us at [qap.support@mothquantum.com](mailto:qap.support@mothquantum.com).
+- **Bugs & Feature Requests**: Please [open an issue](https://github.com/moth-quantum/quantum-audio/issues) on GitHub.

+Before posting, check the [Documentation](https://quantumaudio.readthedocs.io), or existing questions in [Stack Overflow](https://stackoverflow.com/tags/quantumaudio/) to see if your question has been answered.

 ## 📜 Copyright
 Copyright 2024 Moth Quantum